Soledad Miranda

 Cervantes

 This epic adventure chronicles the early life of Miguel de Cervantes, Spain's great 16th-century novelist, playwright, poet, and the author of Don Quixote.
 It is highly fictionalized and based on the book Cervantes by Bruno Frank.
 Soledad plays a kind slave who nurses Cervantes to health after he has been beaten and then falls in love with him.
 She is shot with an arrow and killed during an uprising of the slaves.
-This movie's full American title is Cervantes: The Young Rebel from LaMancha.
 This is Soledad's second screen death by arrow; the first was in Ursus.
 Before signing the contract, Soledad had to say her role in English.
-Luckily, she had learned English, and used it recently while filming Sugar Colt.
-It's worth noting that Soledad filmed some of her scenes when eight months pregnant!
-She had to film the scene where she was killed.
+Luckily, she had learned some English, and used it recently while filming Sugar Colt.
+Also worth noting, there had been a break from filming, and Soledad planned to have her baby before filming resumed.
+However, there was a sudden rush to finish the film due to budget constraints, and Soledad had to film her death scene when eight months pregnant!
 Luckily, she was only needed in closeups and a non-pregnant double was used for body shots.
 This movie was filmed in beautiful locations in Italy and Spain, including the Alhambra and Generalife.
 Cervantes was shot at the height of the tourist season.
 The actors spent lots of time posing for pictures and filming was often interrupted.
 Director Vincent Sherman came up with a solution: he divided his cast and crew into "real" and "make-believe".
 The phony unit had lights, actors, and a camera, but no film.
 Sherman would stage something spectacular for the phony crew to distract the tourists and then quietly steal back to his real camera for some semi-private shooting.
 Filming began in 1966 and the movie was released in several countries between 1967-1969.
+This movie's full American title is Cervantes: The Young Rebel from LaMancha.
+Here's some juicy gossip: according to Soledad, star Gina Lollobrigida was a real diva and treated the Spanish actors very poorly, preventing Soledad from attending a cocktail party she was invited to, confronting Soledad after seeing a picture of Soledad and Horst Buchholz together (innocently, on set) in Le Figaro, and even having most of Soledad and Paco Rabal's scenes cut from the film!

 Soledad fans should see it because: Soledad’s role is not very big, but it is pivotal and very touching.
 Plus, she shares the screen briefly with the very highly respected late actor José Ferrer, who happened to be George Clooney's uncle.